VeoliaUKI/veolia-uki-iot-pki/README.md

 You will be prompted to enter the Distinquished Name (DN) values for the certificate, where appropriate accept the default, but please ensure that the `Common Name` value is set to the proof of ownership verification key generated by the Azure IoT Hub.

 ### Create Proof of Ownerhship Certificate
+Execute the following command to create a new Azure IoT Hub proof of ownership certificate.
 ```
 openssl ca \
     -config etc/<issuer-name>-ca.conf \